lorenasg1/lorenasg1/README.md

 - 🗣 You can reach me to talk about any of these subjects.

 - Stack: react, react-native, nodejs, typescript.
-- Other interests: Python e Flutter.
+- Other interests: Python and Flutter.

 ## Get in touch